mrMiimo/scrypted-mqtt-securitysystem/README.md

 - Nothing happens on arm/disarm?
 Verify the **Set Target** topic and outgoing payloads.
 - MQTT connection issues?
 Check broker URL, credentials, TLS, and network reachability.

 ---

-## Privacy
-You can set a noreply email in git to avoid exposing your name in commit metadata.
-For npm, ensure your account privacy settings are configured appropriately.

----